humphreyaddy/file_naming_watcher/README.md

 ```

 ## Example File
-This repository includes `RNA counts (final).txt` as an example file.
+This repository includes `2025-07-29_my_Bioniformatics_file_counts_final.tsv` as an example file.
 Running the script will automatically rename it to follow proper conventions.

 ## License
 MIT License